“Hey kid, you want to buy something?”

 “What about this one?”
 I pointed to a skewer with only vegetables.

-“Three coppers, scram if you’re not going to buy anything.”
-It appeared again when he said three.
+“Three coppers.
+Scram if you’re not going to buy anything.”
+It appeared again the moment he said three.
 Didn’t he see the thing?

 The toad crossed his arms.
 “Lying about the price?
 Who decided that?”

+A new voice joined us.
 “Do you want me to buy you one sweetie?”
 That woman arrived.
-“How much for a skewer?”
+“How much for a meat-skewer?”

 My eyebrows scrunched together as I held the meat skewer in my hand.
 Did the golden thingy really detect that he was lying?
 And like he said, who was the one deciding that?
 The Goddess that kept being mentioned?
 Did this make me a mage?
+Would I be able to shoot fireballs?
 This was all too confusing.

 Taking a bite of the skewer filled my head with more tasteful thoughts.
-It was amazing.
+It tasted amazing.
 A rich umami that could only come from natural coals meeting fatty meat.
-It wasn’t too rich either with the help of the green bits of herbs covering it.
+It wasn’t too rich either, courtesy of the green bits of herbs covering it.
 A bit gamey maybe, but that only added to the charm.
-The temple didn’t have that much meat to eat and this tasted different from the liquid-based dishes Victoria made for me.
+Sorry monks, but between this perfectly grilled piece of meat and braised tofu, I had to chose the meat.

 “Is this meat from the four-eyed deer monster?”
-I asked her
+I asked Victoria walking beside me.

 “Why not?”
 I took another cube of meat into my mouth.